ShreshthRajan/HomeSecure/README.md

 ## Overview

 Designed to enhance the analysis of security footage.
-Leveraging deep CNNs for object detection, feature extraction, and multi-modal integration, improvement in comprehension and interaction with video content.
+Leveraging deep CNNs for object detection, feature extraction, and multi-modal integration, I aim to find improvement in comprehension and interaction with video content.
 This project integrates YOLO for object detection, SIFT for detailed feature extraction, and a custom deep CNN for object recognition.
 Employs GPT-4’s multi-modal capabilities for comprehensive question answering about the video content.
 The goal is to assess the viability of layering large language models with high dimensional extracted features against regular GPT4 multi modal capability.

 ## Key Components